blazejba/gp2/README.md

 ## 7 In development
+This section covers all the techniques that has not been implemented yet, but are planned to be before moving to the next stage of the project, namely the master thesis experiments.

 #### 7.1 Genetic Programming
+###### 7.1.1 Depth restricted and unrestricted tree growth
+These methods will allow to use evaluators of additional data type structures, namely trees with limited depth and completely unrestricted trees (free size and depth). **Sec.
+7.1.2 Pruning** and **Sec.
+7.1.3 Headless chicken mutation** will be first steps to implement these methods.

-###### 7.1.1 Pruning
+###### 7.1.2 Pruning
+Sometimes tree has to be pruned.
+This method will be used for reducing the depth of the trees that exceeded the `max_depth` in depth-restricted genetic programming experiments, e.g. in a result of the subtree crossover.

-###### 7.1.2 Headless chicken mutation
+###### 7.1.3 Headless chicken mutation
-Subtree mutation implemented as crossover between an individual, namely a program, and a newly generated random program.
+It is a subtree mutation method implemented as crossover between an individual, namely a program, and a newly generated random program.
 When applied only one modification of such kind is allowed per tree.
+This method will be working inclusively with `point-mutation` method which has been already implemented.

 #### 7.2 Similarity-based selection
-Part of multi-objective evaluation
+Part of multi-objective evaluation yet instead of performed in evaluators will be computed by GPEC main body.
+A matrix of `n x n` dimension, where `n = total number of individuals` will contain information about similarity between individuals.
+In order to reduce the convergence of the population to the genotype of the leading individuals, similarity between islands will be taken into consideration in the migration process.
+In order words, the diversity of the population will be promoted when choosing which individual to take in from other islands.

 #### 7.3 Fine grain
-A support for Fine grain in the island model.
+Fine grain stands as the most parallel friendly implementation of the island model, where each individual in a population evolves asynchronously.
+This approach will tested with a task of finding a solution to a complex problem, potentially the one described in **Sec.
+7.4.1 Surface Max** or **Sec.
+7.4.2 Beam Strength Max**, and the results compared with the Coarse- and Micro-grain methodologies.

 #### 7.4 Evaluators
 ###### 7.4.1 Surface Max
-Procedural modeling in OpenSCAD.
-Constructive solid geometry.
-To maximize the surface of a fixed-volume polyhedron.
+Evolved programmes will be procedurally modeling a 3D structure in OpenSCAD.
+A volume and a surface of a generated polyhedron will be measured and used to calculate a fitness.
+The volume will have an inversely proportional, and the surface a proportional effect on the score.

 ###### 7.4.2 Beam Strength Max
-Procedural modeling in OpenSCAD then simulation based testing in COMSOL Multiphysics.
+In part similarly to evaluator in **7.4.1 Surface Max**, generated programmes will be performing a procedural modeling in OpenSCAD.
+Created models will have a structure of a beam.
+The results will be used in a COMSOL Multiphysics simulation, where the models will be tested against different forces.
+The idea is to grow novel structures for a beam by prioritizing reduction in a volume and optimizing for a strength.
+Finally, the most interesting approaches will be 3D printed and their strength evaluated in a real-life stress experiment.

 #### 7.5 Stead-state replacement policy
+Extending the replacement policy by the option of stead-state evolution.

 #### 7.6 Genotype repair
-If chosen, individuals with broken dna (e.g. invalid format for the given problem) will not be discarded.
+In order to preserve potentially valuable information of the code, individuals with invalid genotypes (e.g. invalid format for the given problem) will not be discarded.
+An option of initiating a special island will be given to users, called Repair Island.
-In order to preserve potentially valuable information of the code, such individuals will populate an repair island and stay there until their dna has been fixed.
+The individuals with invalid genotypes will migrate to Repair Island and stay there until their code has been fixed.
 Repaired individuals will then migrate to other islands.
-When repair has been enabled, the invalid solutions from all the islands in the experiment will populate the repair island and stay there until a valid code has been created.
+When repair has been enabled, the invalid solutions from all the islands in the experiment will populate the same Repair Island.